It takes more than good intentions to transform the South. It takes money.

 "The court cases happen quickly," Harris said.
 "I once saw seven court cases in 10 minutes."
 Volunteers have to be prepared to write down everything.
 How many people live in the household?
 Were there any accessibility issues?
 How did the Justice of the Peace rule on the case?
 The details can get lost, or they might not be brought up at all.
 Volunteers have to write that down too.

-The program is only a couple of weeks old but already has 14 volunteers, including Kaelyn Ackermann, a 20-year-old undergrad at UNC-Chapel Hill.
+The program was only a couple of weeks old in December, but already had 14 volunteers at the time, including Kaelyn Ackermann, a 20-year-old undergrad at UNC-Chapel Hill.

 "When you read the headlines, you think, 'Oh, there's a hold on evictions.'"
 Through her work with the project, she's seen firsthand that's not always the case.